jayjodev/jayjodev.github.io/_posts/2023-11-15-kafka-manual-commit.md

 tags: [Kafka, Software Architecture]
 ---

-# Kafka Manual Commit and Implementation in Java Spring

 Understanding Kafka's manual commit feature is essential, especially when integrating with Java Spring.
 This document covers the basics of manual commit in Kafka and how to apply it in a Java Spring application.

 ## Kafka Manual Commit Explained